dolthub/docs/packages/doltgres/content/reference/sql/version-control/dolt-system-tables.md

 Each row in the table represents a row in the primary table that is in violation of one or more constraint violations.
 The `violation_info` field is a JSON payload describing the violation.

-As with `dolt_conflicts`, delete rows from the corresponding `dolt_constraint_violations` table to signal to dolt that you have resolved any such violations before committing.
+As with `dolt_conflicts`, delete rows from the corresponding `dolt_constraint_violations` table to signal to Doltgres that you have resolved any such violations before committing.

 # Configuration Tables